All Episodes

 I have a theory about this thing, and I'm pretty sure that this is what the problem is.

-And most of these markets have already tried socialism and they know that it doesn't work.
+And most of these markets have already tried socialism, and they know that it doesn't work.

 I think that's some genius.

-I I I think that I it's funny I wish the markets were as averse to socialism as you say.
+I wish the markets were as averse to socialism as you say.

-I don't think they are I think the markets wanted this bailout we got uh and and and overall for the next month the markets will probably do better with the bailout having passed than they would have done if it had not passed.
+We got, and overall, for the next month, the markets will probably do better with the bailout having passed than they would have done if it had not passed.

-The real benefit would have come during calendar year two thousand nine, and this is where I totally agree with you, that there is the feeling that we have patched a wound.
+And this is where I totally agree with you, that there is the feeling that we have patched a wound.

-And as long as this is the case, as long as the underlying problems are not only not fixed, but rewarded.
+And as long as this is the case, as long as the underlying problems are not only not fixed, but rewarded, you know, go mess up again.

 Big daddy government will bail you out.

-That's not the kind of of proud undertaking.
+That's not the kind of proud undertaking.

 Oh, please let that be wise.

-Please let that turn out okay, versus the way we could be feeling.
+Please let that turn out okay versus the way we could be feeling.

-Times will be tight, times will be hard, s stern lessons will have to be learned and absorbed, and we'll have to change our behavior in this we want it all now society.
+Stern lessons will have to be learned and absorbed, and we'll have to change our behavior in this we want it all now society.

 We will not have nationalized every crappy mortgage in America, and we will have stayed true to the concepts of freedom and liberty and open markets that have made this country great and prosperous.

-Mark Davis filling in for Rush Limbaugh.
+Mark Davis, filling in for Rush Limbaugh, 1-800-282-2882 will continue.

-It's the Monday Rush Limbaugh show.
+It's the Monday Rush Limbaugh Show.

 Only thing missing, Rush Limbaugh.